 Perspectives on Branding: Ethics, Ambiguity and Persuasion

-This seminar draws on the resources of literature and literary theory to explore the ways audiences experience brands and branded material, and the ways that reception can diverge from the expectations of organizations and business owners.
+Use literature and literary theory to explore the ways audiences experience brands and branded material and the ways that reception can diverge from the expectations of organizations and business owners.

 Branding involves compact forms of storytelling, which convey to the audience the ethics, values, and backstory of a particular business or product.
 Between concept and execution, however, there is a layer of ambiguity that brands can rarely control but can be productively aware of and manage.